 If you desire to electronically serve another party, you need to obtain written consent with that party and file that consent with the Enforcement Docket Clerk.
 49 C.F.R. § 1503.409(b).

-If a party serves a pleading on any another party during the course of hearing proceedings by electronic mail or facsimile transmission, the party making service must file with the Enforcement Docket Clerk a copy of the consent of the receiving party to accept such method of service.
+If a party serves a pleading on any other party during the course of hearing proceedings by electronic mail or facsimile transmission, the party making service must file with the Enforcement Docket Clerk a copy of the consent of the receiving party to accept such method of service.

 All filings should be made on 8 V2 x 11 inch paper and must be typewritten or legibly handwritten.